A Beginner’s Guide to Key Performance Indicators

 “Keeping on top of your KPIs is a solid way of ensuring you’re on the right path.
 When you’ve identified the relevant ones, make sure that they are measured within FUTRLI as it makes it all a lot easier.”

 The data being generated by KPI management often leads to constructive conversations within the team, who will start asking how they can meet targets quicker, or even beat them.
-As a business owner, this is the dream!
+This is the dream!
 Use the information to manage employee progress and provide feedback and the workforce will improve their productivity.

-Don’t copy someone else’s KPIs.
-While some metrics will prove important to one business, it does not mean they’ll be significant in yours.
-Every business is different, and every business will have different goals – even if they are your most direct competitor.
+Some metrics will prove important to one business, it does not mean they’ll be significant in yours.
+Every business is different, therefore every business will have different goals – even if they are your most direct competitor.

 Measuring KPIs that aren’t tailored to your business may lead you along the wrong path and mean the end of your business venture.
 We know margins are tight for most, so seek professional help from your accountant if you’re unsure.